 Chief Financial Officers (CFOs) and Chief Technology officers (CTOs) play a vital role in managing cost control initiatives in line with the growth plans of the financial services institutions like Fintechs.
 They are the main people who take initiatives that affect the profitability of the organization as well as its long-term sustenance and stability.
 Many years of existence as the central pillar of the ecosystem has made most financial institutions slow on growth and equally slow in lowering cost unless driven to.
 Though, the birth of Fintechs has changed the age-old slow process drastically by forcing banking organizations to transform and retain their financial stronghold.

 Start-ups like Fintechs do not have a legacy of technological systems or large brick-and-mortar infrastructures to support them.
 On the other hand, these Non-banking innovators have specialized technical knowledge, skills, and experience with respect to the emerging technologies and trends.
-Therefore, the NBFCs and Fintechs by mutual collaboration can gain benefit from their partnership.
+Therefore, the NBFCs collaboration with and Fintechs can gain benefit from their partnership.
 With strategic and prudent collaboration, NBFCs and banks can gain access to new technologies, and nonbank innovators can gain access to funding sources and large customer bases.

 Prime Area of Focus for Fintechs